Sebastianhju/Runeterra-5e/Runes.md

 ### Font Of Life  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/FontOfLife.png" Align=left width=7% height=7%>

-Whenever you reduce a creatures movement speed, they gain a mark of _life_.
+Once a turn, when you immobilize or reduce a creatures movement speed, they gain a mark of _life_.
 The next time an ally damages a creature with _life_ they heal equal to four times your proficiency bonus.
-Once this effect is used, it cannot be used again until 30 seconds pass.
+Once this effect is used, it cannot be used again until 24 seconds pass.

 ---